Dumboiroy/tp/docs/UserGuide.md

 edit OLD_NAME [n/NEW_NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RANK] [t/TAG]…​
 ```

+> :bulb: **Tips:**
-* Edits the person at the specified `OLD_NAME`.
+> * Edits the person at the specified `OLD_NAME`.
 The old name refers to the person's name before editing.
-* At least one of the optional fields must be provided.
+> * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+> * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+> * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/ ` without specifying any tags after it.
+> * You can remove all the person’s tags by typing `t/ ` without specifying any tags after it.
-* You can use any combinations of the fields.
+> * You can use any combinations of the fields.

 Examples:
 *  `edit John Doe p/91234567 e/johndoe@example.com r/urgent`